Bachelor of Science in Speech, Language & Hearing Sciences

 Are you interested in studying the various ways an infant acquires language?
 Helping an elderly person regain the power to connect with family and friends after a stroke?
 Conducting research on the causes of hearing loss or better treatments for swallowing disorders?
 By pursuing a career in speech-language pathology or audiology—whether in clinical practice, research or both—you can help people overcome difficulties in the most fundamental human activity of all: communication.
 If that’s your goal, this undergraduate program will prepare you well for the advanced study required for clinical certification in these fields.

 Maybe you have a different career in mind or haven’t chosen one yet, but you’re fascinated by human communication, linguistics, and language acquisition.
 In that case, the Speech, Language & Hearing Sciences program will let you study subjects that intrigue you and gain a deeper understanding of the processes basic to any career field.
 Because of the broad applications of the study of communication, you’ll find graduates of this program in everything from public health to marketing to law.

 Going to graduate school?
 You’ll have an advantage

 Most students who complete the program and apply to graduate school are accepted into excellent graduate programs, both at BU and elsewhere.
 One reason is the reputation of Boston University.
-Another is that the College of Health & Rehabilitation Sciences: Sargent College ranks in the top 8% in the U.S. for all our graduate programs as reported by US News & World Report—and our graduate-level instructors also teach undergraduates.
+Another is that the College of Health & Rehabilitation Sciences: Sargent College ranks in the top 5% in the nation for our graduate Speech-Language Pathology Program as reported by U.S. News & World Report—and our graduate-level instructors also teach undergraduates.

 The BS-SLHS curriculum gives you an edge, too.
 Along with fundamental courses in communication, linguistics, phonetics, anatomy, and physiology, it gives you a broad liberal arts foundation in the humanities, social sciences, and natural sciences.